djeada/Linux-Notes/notes/shells_and_bash_configuration.md

 1. List all currently defined aliases.
 1. Try adding some aliases to your `bashrc` and then removing them from the terminal.
 Reopen the terminal and check to see if the aliases are still active.
 1. Make a list of every profile file on your system.
+1. Create a user with a program set as his default logon shell.
+You might, for example, use `/bin/tar`.
+It's useful when a user should only be able to access one program on the server.
-1. Experiment with various shells.
+13. Experiment with various shells.
 Check which of your custom variables, aliases, and functions are present in the new environment.